CodingCatDev/codingcat.dev/tests/data/markdown/posts/front-end-web-development-podcasts.md

 ---
-title: 'Front End Web Development Podcasts'
+title: "Front End Web Development Podcasts"
-date: '2019-08-18'
+date: "2019-08-18"
 ---

 I listen to all of my podcasts using [Pocket Casts](https://www.pocketcasts.com/), it makes my life easy to switch from mobile over to desktop super easy.
 I also love the [Android](https://play.google.com/store/apps/details?id=au.com.shiftyjelly.pocketcasts) and [iOS](https://itunes.apple.com/au/app/pocket-casts/id414834813) app designs.
 I am not affiliated with Pocket Casts at time of writing this blog.
 This list is in no particular order (yet).